 Coronavirus FAQ, prevention, testing, travel & what to do if you feel sick

-CU Rocky Mountain OB-GYN is closely monitoring the detection and spread of the coronavirus disease 2019, a respiratory illness first noted in Wuhan City, China.
+CU Medicine OB-GYN East Denver (Rocky Mountain) is closely monitoring the detection and spread of the coronavirus disease 2019, a respiratory illness first noted in Wuhan City, China.
 The coronavirus is a family of viruses, and the coronavirus disease 2019, or COVID-19, is the disease caused by the new strain of virus now resulting in concern worldwide.

 In conjunction with the American College of Obstetrics and Gynecology (ACOG) and the Centers for Disease Control and Prevention (CDC), we wanted to provide guidelines regarding travel and infection precautions.
 We encourage you to visit the CDC website’s coronavirus page for further information as developments emerge.
 Rose Medical Center is also posting on their Facebook page as they update hospital visitation policies.

 What to do if you are sick with the coronavirus or suspect you may be

 Manage your symptoms at home the same way you would manage other cold symptoms.
 If you need medical care, contact your primary care physician.
 You may also have a virtual urgent care visit through CU Urgent Care Virtual Visit.
 The public health department will contact you if you are a close contact of a possible or confirmed case and will provide further guidance.

 There is currently no vaccine to prevent the coronavirus infection.
 The CDC recommends everyday preventive actions to help prevent the spread of the virus, including:

 - Wash your hands often with soap for 20 seconds.

 - Use alcohol-based hand sanitizer that contains at least 60% alcohol if soap is not available.